3ximus/robin-it/README.md

 	- Implement a beautiful soup parser (DONE)
 	- Implement custom parser (DISCONTINUED)
-	- Remove the get download links and use the search algorithm to retrive the magnets and torrent links
+	- Remove the get download links and use the search algorithm to retrive the magnets and torrent links (DONE)
 	- Implement `parse_page_links_2` to use with any parser.
 Also make it receive content instead of making it get the page (DONE)

 v1.2: (Info Display)

-	- Get TV show info from a web page
+	- Get TV show info

 v1.3: (Traking System)